-Perhaps you’re the person who is always talking about what direction the group or company needs to be headed in – you’re a planner and like to consider the mission statement.
-While the details may be important to this personality type, this personality type really wants to discuss the long-range plans and vision for the group.
-This is the person who likes to be at the 30,000 foot level and not “down in the weeds.”
+Perhaps you’re the person who is always talking about what direction the group or company needs to be headed in; you’re a planner and like to consider the mission statement.
+While the details may be important to this personality type, people of this type really want to discuss the long-range plans and vision for the group.
+This is the person who likes to be at the 30,000 foot level first and foremost and not get “down in the weeds.”

 Making Use of This Insight

-Slowing down, holding back on my own desires and making sure that I had connected personally with the relationship seeking types would make for a much more productive meeting in the long run.
-If I (continued) to fail to do such relationship building, I would only turn away these fellow committee members with this dominant trait.
+Slowing down, holding back on my own desires and making sure that I had connected personally with the relationship seeking types and made room for voicing how the tasks connected to our long range plans would make for a much more productive meeting in the long run.
+If I (continued) to fail to do such relationship building, I would only turn away these fellow committee members with these other traits.

-While each of these types of people can have conflict with the other desired work styles, a team of nothing but one of these three traits will not be as successful as a team that includes a mix of each – so long as that team also acknowledges and respects the strengths of each other type.
+While each of these types of people can have conflict with the other desired work styles, a team of nothing but one of these three traits will not be as successful as a team that includes a mix of each.
+That is, so long as that team also acknowledges and respects the strengths of each other type.